 The total cost performance of each electricity distributor is evaluated by the Pacific Economics Group LLC on behalf of the OEB to produce a single efficiency ranking.
 The distributors are divided into five groups based on the magnitude of the difference between their respective individual actual and predicted costs.
 In 2014, for the third year in a row, Niagara-on-the-Lake Hydro was placed in Group 3, where a Group 3 distributor is defined as having actual costs within +/- 10 percent of predicted costs.
 Group 3 is considered "average efficiency" - in other words, Niagara-on-the-Lake Hydro's costs are within the average cost range for electricity distributors in Ontario.
-In 2014, almost half of the distributors were ranked as "average efficiency" with the other distributors split approximately equally between those ranked as "more efficient" and those ranked as "less efficient.
+In 2015, almost half of the distributors were ranked as "average efficiency" with the other distributors split approximately equally between those ranked as "more efficient" and those ranked as "less efficient.

 Niagara-on-the-Lake Hydro manages its costs with a view to providing the best service to its customers.
-This could include "inefficiencies" such as customers having access to all staff at its office or investing to improve reliability.
-In 2014, although we remained in Group 3, Niagara-on-the-Lake Hydro was in the top 5 of distributors in terms of improvement in cost performance since 2012 based on the evaluations by the Pacific Economics Group LLC.
+This could include additional costs such as customers having access to all staff at its office or investing to improve reliability.

-Total Cost per Customer
+• Total Cost per Customer

 Total cost per customer is calculated as the sum of capital and operating costs divided by the total number of customers served.
-Operating costs are based on actual results while capital costs are almost double actual costs due to an econometric adjustment formula.
-Niagara-on-the-Lake Hydro's operating cost per customer of \$243 is one of the lowest in Ontario for distributors with similar customer densities.
+Operating costs are based on actual results while capital costs are determined by an econometric adjustment formula.
+Niagara-on-the-Lake Hydro's operating cost per customer of \$262 is one of the lowest in Ontario for distributors with similar customer densities.
 A low capital cost per customer may be an indicator of insufficient investment rather than efficiency.
-Niagara-on-the-Lake Hydro maintains a significant capital investment program to accommodate growth and continually improve the system.
+Niagara-on-the-Lake Hydro maintains a consistent capital investment program to accommodate growth and continually improve the system.
+As a result, the total cost per customer has remained stable over the past five years.